TYPES OF BRICK CRACKS

-There are many types of brick cracks to watch out for, all with different causes.
+There are many types of to watch out for, all with different causes.
 They include:

 - Expansion cracks: These cracks form from the expansion and contraction that construction materials experience with temperature changes.
 They may form in a vertical line, in a stairstep pattern, or in a zigzag along the side of a building.